 Direct taxes have an educative value as they create a civic sense among the tax-payers.

-Citizens realise their duty to pay taxes and because of the direct burden of taxes they become conscious and keep vigil on how the public income is spent by the government in a democratic country to maintain the price level at a stable level.
-The excessive purchasing power during inflation can be mopped up from the community through increased direct taxes.
+Citizens realise their duty to pay taxes and because of the direct burden of taxes they become conscious and keep vigil on how the public income is spent by the government in a democratic country.